tquizzle/clamav-alpine/docs/index.md

 ---
-title: "ClamAV scanning Docker container based on Alpine"
+title: "ClamAV on Alpine: Your Lightweight Container for Virus Scanning"
 description: "This container allows you a very simple way to scan a mounted directory using clamscan."
 ---
 # ClamAV on Alpine: Your Lightweight Container for Virus Scanning 🛡️